KayoticSully/Morph6502/TESTS.md

 }
 $
 ```
-> No errors or warnings expected in output\n
+> No errors or warnings expected in output
 > Symbol a with type T_INT

 ###Some Statements